laurita/Stupid/README.md

-Stupid
+The Fool
 ======

-A simplified version of a Lithuanian/Russian card game called Stupid.
+A simplified version of a Lithuanian/Russian card game called "The Fool".

-There's a Lithuanian/Russian card game called 'Stupid'.
+There's a Lithuanian/Russian card game called "The Fool".

 It has these (simplified) rules: